 There are only a few scientific references in the framing paper from COM, however there is much more information on the relevance of ecolabeling programmes and certification programmes.
-It would be relevant to take those studies into account as well, and offered to give a brief introduction of them.
+More than 40 of such papers, to the extent they pertain to the MSC, have been shared by MSC with the MAC.
+It would be relevant to take those studies into account as well, and he offered to give a brief introduction of them.

 He wanted to get to the core of what seems to be the problem that the COM is trying to solve, i.e. the COM is interested to find out if certification or other schemes actually have an impact on the free circulation of goods in the EU internal market.
 He made the following comments:

-Ecolabels are voluntary information services, just as other services (e.g. fish guides, red lists, etc.) based on the quality or value of the sustainability assurance that is provided by the scheme.
+Ecolabels are voluntary information services, just as other services (e.g. fish guides, red lists, etc.)

-There are so many services options in the market, as such that in their view, there is no monopolies on sustainability.
+There are many of such services options in the market, and they are often used as alternatives by brand-owners.
+This means that in their view, there is no monopolies on sustainability.
+Preferring one information service supplier over another is a free market choice, and is embedded in the quality and value of the services provided for those that sees sustainability assurance.

-Within that wide portfolio of available options, the MSC has a very specific programme, which is build in accordance with 3 international standards: the FAO Guidelines, ISO Requirements and WTO Technical Barriers to Trade’s Annex.
+Within that wide portfolio of available options, the MSC has a very specific programme, which is built in accordance with 3 international standards: the FAO Guidelines, ISO Requirements and WTO Technical Barriers to Trade’s Annex.
 This means that it has been deliberately set up to not be a technical barrier to trade.

-Therefore, MSC could not follow the logic of the framing paper by the COM, suggesting a certain monopolisation of sustainability by the MSC.

-The MSC analysed their own figures on their presence on the EU market and compared them to the EUMOFA figures.
-MSC’s estimations are of less than 6% in total EU market place (based on the number of products granted MSC certification), and of +- 8% in terms of live weight.
+MSC cannot understand the frame of Commission paper (monopolisation of sustainability information).
+MSC never claims that only be meeting MSC standards sustainability can be claimed.
+In other words we never say that products without MSC can not be sustainable.
+MSC never makes any statements on non certified fisheries, only on certified fisheries.

+MSC products sold on the EU market accounts for approximately 6% of the total seafood consumption in EU (2016 data compared to EUMOFA consumption data).
+8% if counted as live weight.
+So it is hard to understand how MSC could be a hindrance to trade, as 94% of the consumption takes place without the ecolabel.

+.

-ANFACO-CECOPESCA stated that any standard must be voluntary; however sometimes it is almost a mandatory requirement for certain markets.
+ANFACO-CECOPESCA stated that any private ecolabel standard must remain voluntary; however sometimes it is almost a mandatory requirement for certain markets segments.

-Big companies are looking for new standardisation agreements that apply some restrictions to competence and create these barriers.
+Some standardization companies are looking for new schemes that apply some restrictions to competence and create barriers.

-We have to keep in mind the national legislation when a standard wants to become a mandatory requirement.
+We have to keep an eye open ()when an ecolabel standard grows and couldbecome a mandatory requirement.
 The COM should recommend and limit those cases.
 Cases like the dolphin-safe labelling are important to mention.
-The reality on the market is different and we have to be careful to not be in a position of barriers and monopoly on a market.
+The reality on the market is complex and we have to be careful to not be in a position of creating barriers or a monopoly on a market by an ecolabel scheme.

-He gave the case of big companies at the Sustainable Tuna Congress that tried to negotiate with big marketing companies, saying that if one does not have an ecolabel, then one is not sustainable.
-This is a negative message for the consumers and a lack of information of the work done in the EU.
+He gave the case of big companies at the Sustainable Tuna Congress, held on the 8th October 2018, where some speakers claimed that if a tuna can does not have an ecolabel scheme, then it is not sustainable.
+This is a negative and false message for the consumers and a lack of information of the work done in the EU.
 We should not follow this path in the “eco” chain value.